harumuki/thorsten-hans.com/_posts/2016-01-07-building-an-electron-app-using-angular-beta0-in-typescript.md

 See the entire `gulpfile.js` [here](https://github.com/ThorstenHans/electron-ngx-sample/blob/246f83da87d2598e732bb681be2a559dab0258c6/gulpfile.js#L30){:target="_blank"}.

 More important are some pitfalls when combining *Angular* with *Electron*.
 There are plenty of demo applications available out there.
-However, a quick google didn’t bring up a single sample using angular’s new component router.
+However, a quick google didn't bring up a single sample using angular's new component router.

-As mentioned within angular’s developer guide on [angular.io](http://angular.io){:target="_blank"}, the router requires a `<base href="/foo"/>` or `<base href="/">` in order to work as expected.
-If you don’t add the `base` node within `<head>` Angular throws an error like shown in figure 1.
+As mentioned within angular's developer guide on [angular.io](http://angular.io){:target="_blank"}, the router requires a `<base href="/foo"/>` or `<base href="/">` in order to work as expected.
+If you don't add the `base` node within `<head>` Angular throws an error like shown in figure 1.

 {% include image-caption.html imageurl="/assets/images/posts/2016/angular-beta0-electron-ts-1.png"
 title="Angular app with missing Base href" caption="Angular app with missing Base href" %}

 Adding the `<base />` element works fine when running inside of the *Browser*.
 However, it prevents the app from finding the routes when executing the same source in *Electron*.
 You can alternatively configure the `base` within your application's bootstrap routine.

-**This is required when you’re loading scripts from within Electron's renderer process.**
+**This is required when you're loading scripts from within Electron's renderer process.**

 Snippet 1 shows the `boot.ts` file which is responsible for bootstrapping our Angular app.